BEHS/AES508_final_project/README.md

 Group 1 includes LCZ 1 (compact highrise), LCZ 2 (compact midrise), and LCZ 3 (compact lowrise).
 Group 2 includes LCZ 6 (open lowrise) and LCZ 9 (sparsely built).

 To estimate the statistical significance of the differences between urban and rural land surface temperatures, I compared the average and maximum temperatures using a t-test to determine if the difference between the urban and rural areas were statistically significant or due to chance, by calculating the p-value.
 This analysis provides policy-makers with a degree of confidence in the robustness of the analysis and understanding the impacts of vegetation removal on exacerbating the UHI, and identify areas that need to be prioritized for mitigation interventions.
+The input data can be found [here](https://github.com/BEHS/AES508_final_project/tree/main/input_data).

 **Data processing in Python:**